-After carbon dioxide emissions briefly dipped during the COVID-19 lockdown period (suggesting progress on climate change), emissions then “rebounded to within 5% of mean 2019 levels… in early June as countries lifted or weakened their confinement policies.”
+After carbon dioxide emissions briefly dipped during the COVID-19 lockdown period (suggesting progress on climate change), emissions than “rebounded to within 5% of mean 2019 levels… in early June as countries lifted or weakened their confinement policies.”
 Persistent and permanent action is needed to bring emissions back down.

 Here, we summarize how the climate crisis intersects with issues in public health and racial justice, and we offer examples of how businesses can help to address all of these issues through corporate responsibility strategies.

 Much of the discussion on containing COVID-19 has involved “flattening the curve,” i.e., taking actions that prevent the number of new cases from growing each day, in order to avoid overloading the healthcare system.
 A similar concept applies to climate change: if we follow a sufficient carbon budget (approaching net-zero or net-negative emissions), we can dodge the worst-case scenarios in terms of warming and associated disasters (e.g., severe storms).

 The connections between climate change and human health extend beyond the analogous ideas of flattening curves.
 Specifically, the CDC explains that health risks associated with climate change may include “respiratory and cardiovascular disease, injuries and premature deaths related to extreme weather events, changes in the prevalence and geographical distribution of food- and water-borne illnesses and other infectious diseases, and threats to mental health.”